 Indicate by check mark whether the registrant is a large accelerated filer, a non-accelerated filer, or a smaller reporting company.
 See definitions of "large accelerated filer," "accelerated filer," and "small reporting company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer
+Large accelerated filer Accelerated filer □

-(Do not check if a smaller reporting company)
+Non-accelerated filer □ (Do not check if a smaller reporting company) Smaller reporting company

-Emerging growth company
+Emerging growth compan v 🗵